 The disconnected undercut relies on a stark contrast between your hair up top and the shaved sides.
 As such, it creates a bold and striking appearance that is ideal for fashion-forward gents.
 So, if you’re after a daring new look and aren’t afraid of turning a few heads, then this is the cut to try.

 An undercut can work with all hair types, but it appears particularly sleek with straight locks.
-So, if your hair is straight, consider having it cut into an undercut and styling your hair on top smoothly back.
+So, if your hair is straight, consider having it cut into an undercut and slicking your hair back with pomade or gel.
 Not only will the style appear sharp and dapper, but the undercut will also add interest to your look without the need for any texture.
 As a bonus, it’ll also make your morning routine seriously simple.

 4. Side Part Undercut